 Going rose-y

-Ieva Laguna grew up with a rose garden and continues to dab homemade rose tea under her eyes every single day.
-Or you can go the way of Behati Prinsloo, who swears by the complexion regenerating powers of rose water spray.
+Ieva Laguna grew up with a rose garden and continues to dab homemade rose tea under her eyes daily.
+Or you can go the way of Behati Prinsloo, who swears by the complexion-regenerating powers of rose water spray.

 Oil it up!